ahupp/python-magic/README.md

 LC_ALL=en_US.UTF-8 python3 test/test.py
 ```

-## libmagic and python-magic
+## libmagic python API compatability

+The python bindings shipped with libmagic use a module name that conflicts with this package.
+To work around this, python-magic includes a compatability layer for the libmagic API.
 See [COMPAT.md](COMPAT.md) for a guide to libmagic / python-magic compatability.

 ## Versioning